-The sample size was calculated based on a previous study by Shawki et al. [8], which included 20 patients with an acute exacerbation of chronic obstructive pulmonary disease (AECOPD).
+The sample size was calculated based on a previous study by Shawki et al. [8], which included 20 patients with an AECOPD.
 Using an absolute precision of 10%, attrition of 10%, and a 95% confidence interval, the calculated sample size was 61 patients.